 Provides methods for granting data transfer access.

 When a mobile station receives a MAC message, this message takes preference over the BB message parameters and the mobile station should apply the random access selection interval for a duration selected randomly between 4 and 8 minutes.
 After the expiry of the duration, the random access selection interval should revert back to the parameters specified by the BB.

-Similar as behaviour specified in ITU-R.M1371-5 3.14.If the random access selection interval is set to 0, then the BB random access selection interval applies.
+If the random access selection interval is set to 0, then the BB random access selection interval applies.

 Resource allocation